 Although readers ask for sequels to my novels, I have too many heroines waiting patiently (or, in some case, not so patiently) for their turn on the page.
 “Over here!
 Pick me!” they say, just like in elementary school when we’d pick for teams.
 It’s no easier now than then to choose just one who I commit to pouring my heart and soul (and two years of my life) into her life and her story.
 The voice that rises to the top is the one that grabs me, hooks me, stares me in the face and says, “My time has come.”

-What’s up next is Flora’s story.
-You’ll have to wait to meet her.
+What’s up next is another story.
+You’ll have to wait to read it.